-Besides, they get navigation listing all products relevant for this category.
+Besides, they get a navigation listing all products relevant to this category.

-The clarity in design makes an easy UX on the website for all the Apple products.
+The clarity in design makes an easy UX on the website for all Apple products.

 You can use images, symbols, colors, and layouts on your website to provide much more than just aesthetics.
 They can provide visual cues.
 They differentiate a static and unintuitive design from a smart one.

 It’s always good to give your users a clear direction.
 Please don’t keep them hanging.

 Especially when it comes to taking action or when a transaction is happening, there should always be visual cues about what’s going on.

 Remember not to be very obvious when you try to grab your website visitor's attention.

 You can do it subtly using visual cues; that will improve your website’s overall design and will still give the required effect.